Georges Méliès: International success

 The film was an enormous success in France and around the world, and Méliès sold both black-and-white and hand-coloured versions to exhibitors.
 The film made Méliès famous in the United States, where such producers as Thomas Edison, Siegmund Lubin and William Selig had produced illegal copies and made large amounts of money from them.
+As Charles Musser noted, "Lubin, Selig, and Edison catalogs from 1903–04 listed many dupes … and gave particular prominence to Méliès films such as … A Trip to the Moon.
+Consequently, Méliès received but a small fraction of the considerable profits earned by the film through sales of prints and theater admissions.
 This copyright violation caused Méliès to open a Star Films office in New York City, with his brother Gaston Méliès in charge.
 Gaston had been unsuccessful in the shoe business and agreed to join his more successful brother in the film industry.
-He travelled to New York in November 1902 and discovered the extent of the infringement in the U.S., such as Biograph having paid royalties on Méliès' film to film promoter Charles Urban.
+He travelled to New York in November 1902 and discovered the extent of the infringement in the U.S., such as Biograph having paid royalties on Méliès's film to film promoter Charles Urban.
 When Gaston opened the branch office in New York, it included a charter that partly read "In opening a factory and office in New York we are prepared and determined energetically to pursue all counterfeiters and pirates.
 We will not speak twice, we will act!"
 Gaston was assisted in the U.S. by Lucien Reulos, who was the husband of Gaston's sister-in-law, Louise de Mirmont.

-Méliès' great success in 1902 continued with his three other major productions of that year.
-In The Coronation of Edward VII, Méliès reenacts the crowning of the new British King Edward VII.
+Méliès's great success in 1902 continued with his three other major productions of that year.
+In The Coronation of Edward VII, Méliès reenacts the real-life coronation of Edward VII.
 The film was shot prior to the actual event (since he was denied access to the coronation) and was commissioned by Charles Urban, head of the Warwick Trading Company and the Star Films representative in London.
 The film was ready to be released on the day of the coronation; however, the event was postponed for six weeks due to Edward's health.
 This allowed Méliès to add actual footage of the carriage procession in the film.
-The film was financially successful and King Edward VII was said to have enjoyed it.
+The film was financially successful and Edward VII himself was said to have enjoyed it.
 Next, Méliès made the féeries Gulliver's Travels Among the Lilliputians and the Giants, based on the novel by Jonathan Swift, and Robinson Crusoe, based on the novel by Daniel Defoe.

-In 1903 Méliès made The Kingdom of the Fairies, which film critic Jean Mitry has called "undoubtedly Méliès's best film, and in any case the most intensely poetic".
+In 1903, Méliès made The Kingdom of the Fairies, which film critic Jean Mitry has called "undoubtedly Méliès's best film, and in any case the most intensely poetic".
 The Los Angeles Times called the film "an interesting exhibit of the limits to which moving picture making can be carried in the hands of experts equipped with time and money to carry out their devices".
 Prints of the film survive in the film archives of the British Film Institute and the U.S. Library of Congress.